Irate-Walrus/stardust-rs/README.md

 0x00007982  6420 4164 6472 6573 733a                 d Address:
 ```

-Because these values, normally located in `.rodata`, have been relocated into `.text` by the linker script these `*mut &str` pointers are invalid.
+Because these values have been extracted from the `.text` section to become shellcode these `*mut &str` pointers are invalid.

-This is compounded by the `runner` executable causing the location of the strings to be altered again.